camunda/feel-scala/README.md

 ## Current Limitations
 * the input of the simple unary test should be given as context entry 'cellInput'
 * the interpreter returns a failure when the type of the expression doesn't match (regarding the spec it should just return `null`)
+* the string literal must be simple and doesn't match the exact definition regarding the specs

 ## Next Steps
-* support all language expressions (context, path expression, external function definition)
+* support all language expressions (external function definition)
 * support built-in functions
-* extend support for date, time and duration
+* extend support for date, time, date-time and duration
 * support script compilation
 * improve Java interoperability
 * improve Camunda DMN engine integration